 TIP: Again, when freezing, be sure to leave enough space in jar or container to allow for expansion.

-Hope you enjoy this easy-peasy recipe as much as wen do.
+Hope you enjoy this easy-peasy homemade salsa recipe as much as we do.

 Happy salsa making, XOXO